$\alpha$-decay systematics for superheavy nucleus: the effect of deformation of daughter nucleus: FORMALISM OF -DECAY HALF-LIVES

-where $Max$ is the largest values of the $\beta_{2}Y_{20}(\theta)+\beta_{4}Y_{40}(\theta)+\beta_{6}Y_{60}(\theta)$.
-Meanwhile, since this deformation primarily influences the Coulomb interaction between the $\alpha$-particle and the deformed daughter nucleus, it can be deduced from the analysis of Royer formula that the deformation term in the empirical formula at this stage can be expressed as:
+Since this deformation primarily influences the Coulomb interaction, which is a key factor in the $\alpha$-decay barrier height, we deduce a new deformation term for empirical half-life formulas.
+Based on an analysis informed by the Royer formula (which relates half-life to the Coulomb barrier height and $\alpha$-decay energy, $Q$), the deformation term incorporated into the empirical half-life calculation is expressed as:

-{} In this work, we incorporated a new deformation term (in Eq. \ref{equa4}) describing daughter nucleus deformation into the three empirical formulas (the DUR+D model, the AKRA+D model, and the NGN+D model), leading to the improvement of these formulas.
-Subsequently, we utilized both the original and modified versions of these six empirical formulas to calculate the $\alpha$-decay half-lives of 400 selected nucleus.
-And, in this paper, we use the module of curve fitting in Python 3.11 programming language.

-{} Before proceeding with the analysis, it is essential to review the six phenomenological models that form the basis of our study. {}
+{} We incorporated this new deformation term (Eq. \ref{equa5}) into three established empirical formulas: the DUR model, the AKRA model, and the NGN model.
+This modification yields the improved versions: DUR+D, AKRA+D, and NGN+D.Subsequently, we used both the original and the modified versions (a total of six empirical formulas) to calculate the $\alpha$-decay half-lives for a selected dataset of 400 nuclei.
+The necessary parameter fitting and curve fitting analysis were performed using the dedicated modules within the Python 3.11 programming language environment. {} Prior to presenting our analysis, it is essential to briefly review the six phenomenological models that underpin this study. {}

-\subsection{the DUR model(DUR)}
+\subsection{The DUR model(DUR)}

-{} In 2020, Deng et al.\cite{deng2020improved} presented an unitary Royer formula(DUR) for $\alpha$ decay half-lives.
+{} In 2020, Deng et al. \cite{deng2020improved} presented an unitary Royer formula(DUR) for $\alpha$ decay half-lives.
 It can be expressed as

 where the half-life is given in seconds, and decay energy(Q) in MeV, $A$ and $Z$ are the mass and proton numbers of parent nucleus,respectively.
 The optimal parameters for $a$, $b$, $c$,and $d$ were obtained through fitting to experimental data and are listed in Table \ref{tab1}.
 The h is given by